dionmcm/termserver-syndication/README.md

 </sct:packageDependency>
 ```

 These are SNOMED CT specific extensions to dictate any package dependency for a given release package.
-DDependencies an be on **editions** or other **derivatives**.
+Dependencies can be on **editions** or other **derivatives**.

 - **sct:editionDependency** states any necessary edition dependency and version using the SNOMED CT URI standard, e.g. `http://snomed.info/sct/900000000000207008/version/20220731`.
 It can have an empty value when there is no dependency as with the International Edition.
 Where there are multiple edition dependencies, only put the **next** dependency.
 Downloading packages would complete when there are no further dependencies.
 - **sct:derivativeDependency** states any necessary derivative dependency, as they are often published outside of SNOMED CT editions.
 Similarly, this should also follow the SNOMED CT URI standard for module and version